Muqaddimah: Laffer curve

 Ibn Khaldun introduced the concept now popularly known as the Laffer curve, that increases in tax rates initially increase tax revenues, but eventually the increases in tax rates cause a decrease in tax revenues.
 This occurs as too high a tax rate discourages producers in the economy.

 Ibn Khaldun used a dialectic approach to describe the sociological implications of tax choice (which now forms a part of economics theory):

 This analysis is very similar to the modern economic concept known as the Laffer curve.
 Laffer does not claim to have invented the concept himself, noting that the idea was present in the work of Ibn Khaldun and, more recently, John Maynard Keynes.

 Historiography

 The Muqaddimah is also held to be a foundational work for the schools of historiography, cultural history, and the philosophy of history.
-The Muqaddimah also laid the groundwork for the observation of the role of state, communication, propaganda and systematic bias in history.
+The Muqaddimah also laid the groundwork for the observation of the role of state, communication, propaganda and systemic bias in history.

 Franz Rosenthal wrote in the History of Muslim Historiography: